appbaseio/heartbeat-frontend/README.md

-# REST-API-to-Streaming-API
+# REST-API-to-Streaming-API Frontend
 Using the services of Appbase, this project converts a REST API into a Streaming API.
+This is the frontend part.